Learn how to grow lavender and discover the different ways you can enjoy this fragrant plant.

 Grow lavender at least two months before the first frost for late summer or fall planting.
 This will give the plant time to settle the roots before the frost.

-When growing for its essential oil, the Grosso variety, which is an English lavender would be best.
-For culinary uses, the Buena Vista which is another English Lavender is perfect.
+When growing for its essential oil, the Grosso variety, which is an English lavender, would be best.
+For culinary uses, the Buena Vista variety (which is another English lavender) is perfect.

-Although lavender is a temperate herb, it would be best to pick lavender native to your area for growing.
+Although lavender is a temperate herb, it would be best to pick one that is native to your area for growing.

-Prepare you seeds three months before sowing.
+Prepare your seeds three months before sowing.
 You have to let your seeds undergo a process requiring them to be refrigerated in a plastic bag with moist moss.